wildwoodmo/wildwoodmo.github.io/_posts/2020-12-06-trash-service-in-wildwood-missouri.markdown

 ---
 layout: post
-title:  "Trash Service in Wildwood, Missouri"
+title:  "Trash Service from the Snow Storm February 2021"
-date:   2020-12-06 08:00:09 -0600
+date:   2021-02-22 08:00:09 -0600
 tags: featured
-image: /assets/article_images/Measure.jpg
+image: /assets/article_images/2021snow.jpg

 categories:
 ---
-Since the summer of 2019, trash service in Wildwood Missouri has been provided by Waste Connections.
+With all the weather we've received over the past couple of weeks, Waste Connections has definitely struggled to keep up.
+Trash Service should be back to normal as of 2/22/2021, though they will be picking up extra amounts of trash as many customers didn't get serviced last week.

-Both trash and recycling services are provided by Waste Connections, your pickup days will vary based on your location.
+If you continue to have problems with getting your trash picked up, please be sure to reach out to Waste Connections via the link at the bottom of this post.

-If you're looking for large item pickup, for a couch, or other things, be sure to check with Waste Connections to get that scheduled.
+A couple of tips, make sure you are signed up for their website and phone notifications.
+For the most part they provided great communication around service in the past week via phone calls, though sometimes those calls came in at very late hours.

 [Waste Connections of Missouri Website](https://www.wasteconnectionsmo.com/)